How to Start Your Own LLC in Colorado - Complete Guide

 Email: business@coloradosos.gov

-An Operating Agreement outlines the ownership structure, responsibilities, and internal rules of your LLC.
+An Operating Agreement gives details about the ownership, duties and internal regulations of your LLC.

-When applying, you must identify a responsible party—an individual who controls or manages the LLC and its finances.
-This person must provide a valid SSN, ITIN, or EIN.
+In the application, one should name a responsible party who is an individual in charge or controlling the LLC and its finances.
+This individual should give valid SSN, ITIN, or EIN.

 Common Requirements